turingschool-examples/backend_mod_1_prework/day_1/questions.md

 1. Name and describe two common string methods:

-+ count, will take a string a return the number of characters in it.
++ length, will take a string a return the number of characters in it.
 + downcase, changes all the characters in a string to lowercase